rifx-online/rifx.online/src/content/models/english/google-gemini-flash-1.5-8b-exp.md

 request: 0
 ---

-Gemini 1.5 Flash Experimental is an experimental version of the [Gemini 1.5 Flash](/models/google/gemini-flash-1.5) model.
+Gemini 1.5 Flash 8B Experimental is an experimental, 8B parameter version of the [Gemini 1.5 Flash](/models/google/gemini-flash-1.5) model.

 Usage of Gemini is subject to Google's [Gemini Terms of Use](https://ai.google.dev/terms).